Help change a community for the better

 With online shopping and fast delivery, it’s easy to forget how important it is to shop and donate locally.
 But do you know why it’s so important in the first place?

-Shop locally: According to the American Independent Business Alliance, 48% (on average) of each purchase at local independent businesses stays in your community, compared to less than 14% of purchases at chain stores.
+Shop locally: According to a study by American Express, 67% (on average) of each purchase at local independent businesses stays in your community, compared to less than 14% of purchases at chain stores.
 Plus, as pointed out in this HuffPost article, shopping local typically means friendlier service, more jobs and sponsorships for community events, not to mention, it encourages entrepreneurs to open businesses and serve local needs.

 Donate locally: Time, clothing, household items, food and your expertise can all contribute to a healthier community.
 The list of donation options is long – from local food banks and family resource centres, to domestic violence shelters and animal shelters, to thrift shops and other non-profit organizations – there are so many great ways to give back.